Artin Approximation: Strong Artin Approximation

 Thus we see that $f(y_1^{(c)},y_2^{(c)},y_3^{(c)})\in (x)^{c^2+4c}$ for all $c\geq 2$.
 On the other hand for any $(\wdt{y}_1$, $\wdt{y}_2$, $\wdt{y}_3)\in\k\llbracket x_1,x_2\rrbracket^3$ solution of $f=0$ we have the following two cases: \begin{enumerate} \item[1)] Either $\wdt{y}_3$ is a square in $\k\llbracket x_1,x_2\rrbracket$.
 But $\sup_{z\in\k\llbracket x\rrbracket}(\ord(y_3^{(c)}-z^2))=c$. \item[2)] Either $\wdt{y}_3$ is not a square, hence $\wdt{y}_1=\wdt{y}_2=0$ since $\wdt y_1^2-\wdt y_2^2\wdt y_3=0$.
 But we have $\ord(y_1^{(c)})-1=\ord(y_2^{(c)})=2c+1$. \end{enumerate} Hence in any case we have

 where $(\wdt y_1,\wdt y_2,\wdt y_3)$ runs over all the solutions of $f=0$.
 This proves that the Artin function $f$ is bounded from below by a polynomial function of degree 2.
-Thus Theorem \ref{Greenberg} does not extend to $\k\llbracket x_1,\cdots,x_n\rrbracket$ if $n\geq 2$.\\
+Thus Theorem \ref{Greenberg} does not extend to $\k\llbracket x_1,\ldots,x_n\rrbracket$ if $n\geq 2$.\\

 \end{example} In \cite{Ro3} another example is given: the Artin function of the polynomial $y_1y_2-y_3y_4\in\k\lb x_1,x_2,x_3\rb[y_1,y_2,y_3,y_4]$ is bounded from below by a polynomial function of degree 2.
-Both examples are the only known examples of Artin functions which are not bounded by a linear function.\\ We can remark that both examples are given by binomial equations.
-In the binomial case we can find effective bounds of the Artin functions as follows:
+Both examples are the only known examples of Artin functions which are not bounded by a linear function.\\ We can remark that both examples are given by binomial equations (and the key fact to study these examples is that the ring of formal power series is a UFD).
+In the binomial case we can find upper bounds of the Artin functions as follows:

-\begin{theorem}\cite{Ro10}\cite{Ro} Let $\k$ be an algebraically closed field of characteristic zero.
+\begin{theorem}\cite{Ro10,Ro} Let $\k$ be an algebraically closed field of characteristic zero.
 Let $I$ be an ideal of $\k\lb x_1,x_2\rrbracket[y]$.
-If $I$ is generated by binomials of $\k[y]$ or if $\Spec(\k\rb x_1,x_2\rb[y]/I)$ has an isolated singularity then the Artin function of $I$ is bounded by a function which is doubly exponential, i.e. a function of the form $c\lgm a^{a^c}$ for some constant $a>1$. \\ \end{theorem} Moreover the Artin function of $I$ is bounded by a linear function if the approximated solutions are not too close to the singular locus of $I$ \cite{Ro}.
-We do not know if this doubly exponential bound is sharp since there is no known example of Artin function whose growth is greater than a polynomial of degree 2.
+If $I$ is generated by binomials of $\k[y]$ or if $\Spec(\k\lb x_1,x_2\rb[y]/I)$ has an isolated singularity then the Artin function of $I$ is bounded by a function which is doubly exponential, i.e. a function of the form $c\lgm a^{a^c}$ for some constant $a>1$. \\ \end{theorem} Moreover the Artin function of $I$ is bounded by a linear function if the approximate solutions are not too close to the singular locus of $I$ \cite{Ro}.
+We do not know if this doubly exponential bound is sharp since there is no known example of Artin function whose growth is greater than a polynomial function of degree 2.

 In general, in order to investigate bounds on the growth of Artin functions, we can reduce the problem as follows, using a trick from \cite{Ro12}.
-From now on we assume that $A$ is a complete local ring.\\ \begin{lemma}\cite{Be77} For any $f(y)\in A[y]^r$ or $A\lb y\rb^r$ the Artin function of $f$ is bounded by the Artin function of
+Let us recall that we may assume that $A=\k\lb x_1,\ldots,x_n\rb$ where $\k$ is a field (see Remark \ref{reduction_series}).\\